espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 When I use ESP32-C3 to drive the LCD display through the SPI interface, is it possible to use RTC_CLK as the SPI clock, so that the LCD display can normally display static pictures in Deep-sleep mode?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Deep-sleep mode: CPU and most peripherals are powered down, and only the RTC memory is active.
-For details, please refer to "Low Power Management" in `ESP32-C3 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf>`__.
+  - Deep-sleep mode: The CPU and most peripherals are powered down, only the RTC memory is operational.
+For more details, please refer to the "Low Power Management" section in the `ESP32-C3 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf>`__.
   - The SPI of ESP32-C3 only supports two clock sources, APB_CLK and XTAL_CLK, and does not support RTC_CLK.
 Therefore, the LCD screen cannot display static pictures in Deep-sleep mode.
 For details, please refer to *ESP32-C3 Technical Reference Manual* > *Reset and Clock* [`PDF <https://www.espressif.com/sites/default/files/documentation/esp32-c3_technical_reference_manual_en.pdf#resclk>`__].
   - For the LCD screen driven by the SPI interface, the driver IC generally has built-in GRAM.
 Thus, the static pictures can be displayed normally without the ESP continuously outputting the SPI clock, but the pictures cannot be updated during this period.